-In 6.4.0.2-4.1 release, apart from dynamic load balancing, sticky clients, and band steering, the following conditions trigger client match to allow the clients to be moved from one AP to another for better performance.
+Starting with Instant 6.4.0.2-4.1.0.0 release, apart from dynamic load balancing, sticky clients, and band steering, the following conditions trigger client match to allow the clients to be moved from one AP to another for better performance.

-- Channel Utilization: Based on the percentage of channel utilization, clients are steered from a busy channel to an idle channel.. - Client Capability Match: Based on the client capability match, clients are steered to appropriate channel, for example HT20, HT40, or VHT80.
+- Channel Utilization: Based on the percentage of channel utilization, clients are steered from a busy channel to - Client Capability Match: Based on the client capability match, clients are steered to appropriate channel, for example HT20, HT40, or VHT80.